ImperialCollegeLondon/safedata_validator/docs/command_line_tools/overview.md

 ## `safedata_zenodo`

-This tools is used to manage the process of publishing a validated dataset to Zenodo and posting the metadata to a metadata server.
+These tools are used to manage the process of publishing a validated dataset to Zenodo.
 The configuration is a little more complex, as it requires the setup of a Zenodo community account and access tokens.

 For more details, see [here](safedata_zenodo.md).

+## `safedata_server`

+These tools are used to manage the updating an instance of the safedata metadata server, including adding the details of published datasets and configuring core data such as the gazetteer.
+The configuration requires a URL for a server running the safedata server API and an access token for posting data to the server.

+For more details, see [here](safedata_server.md).